 For purposes of the CBCA diversity disclosure requirements, "senior management" has the same meaning as "executive officers" as defined under provincial and territorial rules in subsection 1.1(1) National Instrument 51-102 Continuous Disclosure Obligations.
-Our senior management consists of our CEO, our CFO, our four COO's, our seven Senior Vice Presidents, our six Vice-President and our Global Vice President.
-As of the date of this Management Information Circular.
+Our senior management consists of our CEO, our CFO, our four COO's and sixteen Vice Presidents.

-Of our twenty senior management positions, ten (50%) are held by women and four (20%) are members of visible minorities.
+As of the date of this Management Information Circular, of our twenty-two senior management positions, ten (50%) are held by women and four (20%) are members of visible minorities.
 None of our senior management positions are held by a person with disabilities and none of our senior management positions are held by an aboriginal person.